isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-cantaloupe/index.md

 ###  1. Low Calcium: Phosphorous Ratio

 The biggest danger of feeding your bearded dragon with cantaloupe is the low calcium: phosphorous ratio.
-Currently, a well
-- cultivated cantaloupe has a calcium: phosphorous ratio of 0.
+Currently, a well-cultivated cantaloupe has a calcium: phosphorous ratio of 0.
 6: 1.
 Actually, the ideal or recommended calcium: phosphorous ratio should be 1: 1, 2: 1 or more.
 Why is the ratio crucial for your pets health?

 Well, its important to know that presence of high level of phosphorous as compared to calcium inhibits calcium uptake at the alimentary canal into blood stream.